Setting Up Service-Aware Intake for AI Receptionist

 If I switch from Each service separately back to All services together, do I lose my service-specific configurations?

 Yes.
 Switching back permanently deletes your per-service configurations.
 A warning modal will appear before you confirm, but this action cannot be undone.
-See How to revert from service-specific back to a shared intake for details.

 Does switching intake modes affect my callers' experience immediately?